Doing Data Analysis with AI

 This course will equip students, who are already versed in core data analysis methods, with experience to harness AI technologies to improve productivity (yes this is classic LLM sentence).
 But, yeah, the idea is to help students who studied data analysis / econometrics / quant methods and want to think about how to include AI in their analytics routine, and spend time to share experiences.

-As AI becomes more and more powerful, it is also important to provide a platform to dicuss human agency in data analysis.
+As AI becomes more and more powerful, it is also important to provide a platform to discuss human agency in data analysis.
 So a key element of the course and its instructor to lead discussions on the role of AI and humans in various aspects of data analysis.

 Course description